AdobeDocs/analytics-1.4-apis/docs/APIEOL.md

 If you have authentication use cases that aren't covered in this section please log a github issue so that we can look into your use case further.

+## Questions?

+If you have any questions, please reach out to the Adobe team at legacyapideprecation@adobe.com.